D# chord

 Description

-D# and Eb (D sharp and E flat major) are the same chord, but their names change depending on the key they are played in.
+D# is the same as D sharp major and equivalent to E flat, but their names change depending on the key they are played in.

 Chords that sound good together with D#

-The primary chords that sound good in a chord progression with D# is: Fm, Gm, G#, A# and Cm.
+The primary chords to combine in a chord progression with D# is: Fm, Gm, G#, A# and Cm.

 Follow-up chords

-Chords that are likely to follow D# / Eb major in progressions:
+Chords that are likely to follow D# major in progressions:

 › Cm